lisa-lumos/Entrepreneurship/01-the-lean-startup/04-experiment.md

 Zappos' initial experiment provided a clear, quantifiable outcome: either a sufficient number of customers would buy the shoes or they would not.
 It also put the company in a position to observe, interact with, and learn from real customers and partners.
 This qualitative learning is a necessary companion to quantitative testing.

+## Break it down
+The two most important assumptions entrepreneurs make are the value hypothesis and the growth hypothesis.

+The value hypothesis tests whether a product/service delivers value to its customers.
+We could survey customers to get their opinion, but that would not be accurate because most people have a hard time assessing their feelings objectively.
+Instead, we could get customer's retention rate.

+The growth hypothesis tests how new customers will discover a product/service.
+For example, once a program is up and running, how will it spread among the employees, from initial early adopters to mass adoption?
+A likely way this program could expand is through viral growth.
+If that is true, the most important thing to measure is behavior: would the early participants actively spread the word to other employees?

+The point is NOT to find the average customer, but to find early adopters: the customers who feel the need for the product most acutely.
+Those customers tend to be more forgiving of mistakes and are especially eager to give feedback.

+What if all ten early adopters decline to volunteer again?
+That would be a highly significant and very negative result.
+If the numbers from such early experiments don't look promising, there is clearly a problem with the strategy.

+That doesn't mean it's time to give up; on the contrary, it means it's time to get some immediate qualitative feedback, from the participants in the initial experiment,about how to improve the program.

+This entire experiment could be conducted in a matter of weeks, less than one-tenth the time of the traditional strategic planning process.
+Also, it can happen in parallel with strategic planning while the plan is still being formulated.
+Even when experiments produce a negative result, those failures prove instructive and can influence the strategy.

+## An experiment is a product